teambit/docs/docs/getting-started/01-what-is-bit.md

 title: What is Bit?
 ---

-### Bit is the component platform for the modern web.
+### Build modular applications in a fast, scalable, and consistent way.

-Bit helps you build **modular applications** in a **fast, scalable, and consistent** way.
-It is a **standard infrastructure for components**, that helps you scale the development process to many teams building consistent and performant applications together.
+Bit is a rich and extensible toolset for building independent components and composing component-driven applications.
+It is a standard infrastructure for components, that helps you easily scale to many teams building consistent and performant applications together.

+*How?*

 Bit’s workspace helps developers build in a modular way, so each component is independently developed, tested, built, versioned, and published.
 All components and dependencies are managed in a simple harmonic “monolith-like” experience.